 Specific Aim 3: Create a Rodent Biospecimen Repository (BioBank)

-Hypotheses 3: A Rodent Biospecimen Repository will serve as a resource for future research to identify targets and biomarkers that will support future AEG trials.
+Hypothesis 3: A Rodent Biospecimen Repository will serve as a resource for future research to identify targets and biomarkers that will support future AEG trials.

 Deliverables: (1) Validate a rapid multi-modality screening platform for optimization and selection of lead AEG treatments for PTE.
 (2) Identify early stage MRI/EEG/plasma biomarkers predicting AEG treatment response.
 (3) Identify at least one effective AEG treatment in the animal model of PTE that is suitable for clinical trials.
 (4) Create a Rodent Biospecimen Repository (BioBank) for future AEG target/biomarker discovery in PTE.